triton-inference-server/server/docs/user_guide/optimization.md

 performance.

-As a running example demonstrating the optimization features and options, we will use a ONNX Inception model that you can obtain by following the [QuickStart](../getting_started/quickstart.md).
-As a baseline we use perf_analyzer to determine the performance of the model using a [basic model configuration that does not enable any performance features](../examples/model_repository/inception_onnx/config.pbtxt).
+As a running example demonstrating the optimization features and options, we will use a TensorFlow Inception model that you can obtain by following the [QuickStart](../getting_started/quickstart.md).
+As a baseline we use perf_analyzer to determine the performance of the model using a [basic model configuration that does not enable any performance features](../examples/model_repository/inception_graphdef/config.pbtxt).

 ```
-$ perf_analyzer -m inception_onnx --percentile=95 --concurrency-range 1:4
+$ perf_analyzer -m inception_graphdef --percentile=95 --concurrency-range 1:4
 ...
 Inferences/Second vs. Client p95 Batch Latency
 Concurrency: 1, throughput: 62.6 infer/sec, latency 21371 usec